 “Good,” she says.
 “Don’t vorget to say goodbye to Edmund.”

 I never forget to say goodbye to Dad, who never says word one about sweaters, vitamins, or amulets.
 My down-to-earth Japanese-American father only ever asks: “Did you pack your sidearm?”

 I sometimes think people with dysfunctional families have it easy.
 Okay, not really.
 My odd but stubbornly functional family is what got me through my teens, my epic washout from the police force, my broken engagement, my ex-fiancé’s trial for attempted murder, and my current meanders.
 They don’t seem to mind that at twenty-four I’m still trying to decide what I want to be when I grow up.

 Now, as I speed my Harley northeast on Interstate 80 toward the picture postcard capitol of Northern California, I reflect that I have always and only wanted to be a cop.
 I still do, notwithstanding I’ve proven I’m not cop material.

 I’ve toyed with the idea of becoming a P.I., but I have reservations.
-Not because the work is hard and dangerous—no problem, I have an obereg for every occasion—but I mean, honestly, how seriously would you take a detective who’s five-foot-one and weighs ninety pounds in a soggy trench coat?
+Not because the work is hard and dangerous—no problem, I have an obereg for every occasion—but I mean, honestly, how seriously would you take a detective who’s five-foot-two and weighs ninety-ish pounds in a soggy trench coat?